Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 It’s very affordable to make from scratch with fresh tomatoes.

-Homemade Tomato Soup is also flexible in terms of using home grown garden tomatoes or hot house ripened tomatoes on the dead of winter.
+It can be made with home grown garden tomatoes or hot house ripened tomatoes in the dead of winter!

-The ingredients for this tomato soup are simple and wholesome.
+The ingredients for this recipe are simple and wholesome.
 Most, if not all, you probably have in your kitchen now!

 - Yellow Onion